 We’re #ÌÇÐÄvlog¹ÙÍøProud of all our graduates.
-Here are some of our April 2025 graduates who have been recognized for their contributions.
-August 2025 honourees will be shared soon.
+Here are some of our August 2025 graduates who have been recognized for their contributions.

 (Faculty of Community & Health)